random musings from 改造

 Building against cutting edge avr-libc on Mac

-Introduction The new ATtiny chips feature enhanced performance parameters including up to 32 KB of flash memory and up to 2 KB of RAM.
+The new ATtiny chips feature enhanced performance parameters including up to 32 KB of flash memory and up to 2 KB of RAM.
 These microcontrollers operate at clock speeds up to 20 MHz and include support for the Universal Serial Interface, which allows for I2C, SPI, and UART configurations.
-Importantly, they feature improved 12-bit ADCs, 10-bit DACs for better analog performance, and the capability to operate at a voltage range of 1.…
+Importantly, they feature improved 12-bit ADCs, 10-bit DACs for better analog performance, and the capability to operate at a voltage range of 1.8V to 5.5V, making them highly adaptable for various power supply conditions.
+Some models also include a built-in hardware multiplier, which facilitates faster calculations for control applications.
+Additionally, the new ATtiny series maintain compatibility with the AVR instruction set and can be programmed via UPDI for straightforward development and debugging.

 Read more ⟶